mathspp/mathspp/pages/02.blog/04.pydonts/usages-of-underscore/item.en.md

    - when iterating in a `for` loop where we don't care about the iteration number;
  - the new `match` statement uses `_` as the “match all” case and makes it a true sink because `_` can't be used to access the original value;
- - `_` is often used as an alias to a localisation function because of its low visual impact;
+ - `_` is often used as an alias for localisation functions because of its low visual impact;
  - numbers in different bases (decimal, binary, ...) can have their digits split by underscores to improve readability.
 For example, compare